-Don't Let Water Cause a School Closure
+Don't Let Water Cause a School Closure with Automated Water Leak Monitoring

 From heavy rainstorms and plumbing leaks to hidden condensation and excess humidity, water can be a serious pain point for campus facility managers.
 Water damage doesn't just come with costly repairs; it also can take away time spent in the classroom and cause harm to students and staff if it goes unnoticed.